The Daily Edited

-The Daily Edited (TDE) is an Australian luxury fashion brand, specialising in monogrammable leather goods.
-It is based in Sydney, Australia, but is available both online and through stores in Australia, Singapore and the USA.
+The Daily Edited (TDE) is an Australian luxury fashion brand specializing in monogrammable leather goods.
+Based in Sydney, Australia, their products are available both online and in stores in Australia, Singapore, and the United States.

 It sells embossed and personalised women's and men's leather goods, stationery and desk accessories, including bags, pouches, clutches, wallets, phone cases, diaries and overnight bags.
-The TDE brand is known for its focus on individuality and personalisation, reflecting its ethos that “you can make it your own”.
+The brand is known for its focus on individuality and personalisation, reflecting its ethos that “you can make it your own”.

-In November 2022, the company was put up for sale after going through a liquidation stage.